dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/config.md

 }}
 ```

-For more information about valid arguments to use, see:
+Review [Model configurations](/reference/model-configs) for examples and more information on valid arguments.
 https://docs.getdbt.com/reference/model-configs